pauleveritt/pycharm_companion/docs/articles/react_typescript/index.rst

 The material in this series provides:

-- Text with an explanation and links to supporting material

-- A repo with working code, where you can ask questions (or file pull requests for improvements)
+- Features

+    - Updated

+    - Visual

         - Updated videos, with captions for the transcript

+    - Gradual

         - Mostly standalone

+        - Care put into not packing too much into one step

+    - Supported

+        - Perhaps a forum like Disqus

+    - Explained

+        - Written instructions for each step

+        - Text with deeper explanation and links to supporting material

+    - Organized (interlinking, external resources)

+        - Useful search

         - Links to pre-requisite courses, to keep these courses lean-and-mean

+    - Open

+    - Working code

+        - A repo with working code, where you can ask questions (or file pull requests for improvements)

+    - IDE

+        - Nothing requires the IDE

         - IDE productivity features sprinkled into each lesson

-- Perhaps a forum like Disqus

-- Useful search

 .. toctree::
     :hidden: